cehbrecht/jupyter-guide-to-climate-data/CDS-demo.md

 # CDS: Live Demo

-You need to register and login to the Climate Data Store: https://cds.climate.copernicus.eu/
+You need to register and login to the Climate Data Store (CDS): https://cds.climate.copernicus.eu/

 ## Coperniucs Climate Data Store Application